Learn facts about Florida for kids.

 8. Florida boasts a diverse array of wildlife due to its unique ecosystems and warm climate.
 Among its most iconic inhabitants are the powerful alligators, often found basking in the sun along freshwater swamps and lakes.
 In the forests and national parks, you can spot bears roaming freely in search of food.

 The coastal waters are home to playful dolphins, which are frequently seen swimming near boats or leaping gracefully out of the waves.
-Meanwhile, the colorful flamingos can be spotted in shallow waters, gracefully wading while searching for food.
+Meanwhile, the colorful flamingos can be spotted in shallow waters, gracefully wading as they search for food.

 Elusive panthers roam in the lush forests and wetlands, symbolizing Florida's wild beauty.
 With their distinctive long bills and impressive diving skills, Pelicans can often be seen along the shoreline, skillfully catching fish.